hacks-guide/Guide_Wii/_pages/en_US/wii-loaders.md

 ### Troubleshooting

-Although the majority of games should work as-is with default settings, some may require using a specific cIOS to function, or to utilize certain features within the game.
+Some games require using a specific cIOS to function, or to utilize certain features within the game.
 Examples include:

 + Using a keyboard in Animal Crossing: City Folk.
 + Running SpongeBob's Boating Bash.
++ Using a USB dongle in Rock Band.

 A more comprehensive (although still incomplete) list can be found [here](https://wiki.gbatemp.net/wiki/Wii_cIOS_base_Compatibility_List).

+Both USB Loader GX and Wiiflow Lite are programmed to automatically find the best cIOS to use and load the game with it using the default settings.
+However, if for whatever reason these loaders pick the wrong cios to use, you have the option to change it yourself.

 To change the cIOS used for a specific game, follow the instructions specific to your USB loader: